DataRecce/recce-documentation/docs/docs/get-started.md

 Perfect for early exploration, root cause analysis, and faster debugging before involving others.

-## Unlock Diff & Validation with Two Environments
+## Unlock diff & validation with two environments
 Not all data changes are obviously right or wrong.
 Comparing metrics before and after is key to confident validation.

 When you configure two dbt environments (e.g. prod and dev schemas), Recce lets you: